qingjian1991/Jerry/README.md

 # Jerry
-I will create an easy-to-use R package.
+I will create an easy-to-use R package, including some functions.